Raleigh Dog Bite and Injury Lawyers

 • Other serious and catastrophic injuries caused by a dog bite or animal attack in North Carolina.

-Damages Our Dog Bite Attorneys Could Help You Recover in Raleigh, NC
+Damages Our Raleigh Dog Bite Attorneys Could Help You Recover

-The personal injuries you suffered may entitle you to monetary payments and compensation.
-Some of the most common types of damages (explained in more detail here) recovered in the cases handled by our Raleigh injury lawyers are:
+The dog bite injuries you suffered may entitle you to monetary payments and compensation.
+Some of the most common types of damages (explained in more detail here) recovered in the cases handled by our Raleigh dog bite lawyers are:

 • Medical bills paid/reimbursed